Book of the Heavenly Cow: Publication

 Alexandre Piankoff in 1955 published one of the first translations of the Book of the Heavenly Cow which heavily detailed the creation narrative and Erik Hornung in 1983 did the same thing but in more detail.

-Charles Mayster’s, Alexander Piankoff’s, Erik Hornung’s translations all go over The Book of the Heavenly Cow in detail.
-They all include the original text pictures and include explanations of the ancient text.

-Other contributors to publications regarding the Book of the Heavenly Cow is Antonio Loprieno and James P. Allen.
-Loprieno's published Ancient Egyptian Literature in 1996.
-His book consists of about twenty contributions by Egyptologists as they define literary discourse.
+Antonio Loprieno and James P. Allen are two individuals who have made contributions to the subject of the Book of the Heavenly Cow.
+Loprieno's Ancient Egyptian Literature was published in 1996.
+His book consists of about twenty contributions by Egyptologists.
 It is mainly devoted to the history and genres that include linguistics, stylistic features, and many images of Ancient Egypt.
 The section that specifically deals with the Book of the Heavenly Cow is the Myth and Narrative section.
-It goes into detail about what a narrative is as well as how myth's influence them.
-James P. Allens's book Genesis In Egypt: The Philosophy of Ancient Egyptian Creation Accounts, published in 1988, consists of thousands of texts that discuss the cosmology and cosmogony of Ancient Egypt.
-It sheds light on a question that plagued the minds of Egyptologists for years the origins of the world (which the section of the heavenly cow deals with).
+It goes into detail about what a narrative is as well as how myths influence them.
+James P. Allen's book Genesis In Egypt: The Philosophy of Ancient Egyptian Creation Accounts, published in 1988, consists of thousands of texts that discuss the cosmology and cosmogony of Ancient Egypt.
+It sheds light on a question that plagued the minds of Egyptologists for years, the origin of the world (which the section of the heavenly cow deals with).

-Anthony Spalinger in 2000 published his translations of the Book of the Heavenly Cow that heavily went into detail regarding The Book of the Heavenly Cow as a myth text as well as the time period it originated in.
+Anthony Spalinger in 2000 published his translations of the Book of the Heavenly Cow that heavily went into detail about the text as a myth, as well as about the time period it originated in.